Last Updated on June 14, 2026 by Daniel Globe

 Arts, Music, and Independent Cinema

-To catch live music, head to The Catalyst, a well-known venue that hosts both touring bands and local acts.
-If you prefer movies, the Del Mar Theatre plays a great selection of independent and foreign films.
+For live music, The Catalyst hosts touring bands and local acts in an iconic venue that has anchored the Santa Cruz scene for decades.
+If you prefer movies, the Del Mar Theatre plays a strong mix of independent and foreign films.
 Out at Lighthouse Point, the Surfing Museum blends regional history with vintage surf displays.

 | Venue | What You’ll Feel | Why Go |